These delicious buttery Thermomix Christmas Melting Moments are sandwiched with silky buttercream icing and dipped in Christmas-themed sprinkles.

 Instructions

-- For the Buttercream Icing: Place the icing sugar and butter into the Thermomix bowl and mix for 10 sec/speed 6.
-Scrape down sides of the bowl with a spatula.
+- Place the icing sugar and softened butter into the Thermomix bowl and mix for 15 sec/speed 6.
+Scrape down the sides of the mixing bowl with a spatula.

-- To assemble: Spoon generous amounts of icing onto the underside of half the biscuits and sandwich with the remaining biscuits.
-Gently press down so some buttercream seeps over the edge and dip each one with sprinkles.
+- Spoon generous amounts of icing onto the underside of half the biscuits and sandwich with the remaining biscuits.
+Press down so some buttercream seeps over the edge, then dip in the sprinkles.
+If the buttercream feels too soft to spread, place it in the fridge for a while to stiffen up.

 Nutrition Information: